Towpath murders: Background

 On the afternoon of Saturday 30 May 1953, 16-year-old Barbara Songhurst informed her parents of her intention to cycle from her Teddington home to spend the evening with her friend, 18-year-old Christine Reed, who lived in nearby Hampton Hill.
 Although Reed was two years older than Songhurst and the girls hailed from differing social backgrounds, (Note: Reed hailed from a working class family.
 A 2 June 1953 interview with her mother quotes her as describing her daughter as being of low intelligence and illiterate, yet markedly beautiful and compassionate.
 The same article describes Songhurst as markedly intelligent, vivacious and the middle of nine children born to a lower middle class couple.) the two were best friends, having become acquainted through their shared love of jazz music and dancing approximately one year prior.
-Both also enjoyed cycling, and had scrupulously saved their money to purchase their own bicycles: Reed had purchased a bicycle with money saved from her earnings as a machinist earlier in 1953; Songhurst had also recently purchased a new bicycle for £17 (the equivalent of approximately £403 as of 2025) with money earned via her employment as a chemist's shop assistant.
+Both also enjoyed cycling, and had scrupulously saved their money to purchase their own bicycles: Reed had purchased a bicycle with money saved from her earnings as a machinist earlier in 1953; Songhurst had also recently purchased a new Phillips sports bicycle for £17 (the equivalent of approximately £416 as of 2026) with money earned via her employment as a chemist's shop assistant.

 Later that afternoon, Reed, Songhurst and a friend named Joy Woolveridge cycled to a bebop concert to be held at York House, Twickenham, where several of their friends were also socialising.
 Several hours later, Reed and Woolveridge left the premises to visit a nearby café as Songhurst danced with an American soldier based at Bushy Park; she later joined her friends at the café.

 Reed, Songhurst and Woolveridge left the café shortly before midnight; Woolveridge returned to her own home as Reed and Songhurst cycled approximately three miles to Reed's home in Roy Grove, Hampton Hill where, by prearrangement, Songhurst spent the night.